NeilAllen/ruby_rails/Using-rbenv-in-production.md

 ### Install Rubies

 Make sure you have the required packages installed.
-If you are in `Ubuntu 10.04 LTS` or `Ubuntu 11.10` you can use the bootstrap scripts provided by `rbenv-installer`:
+If you are in `Ubuntu 10.04 LTS`, `Ubuntu 11.10` and `Ubuntu 12.04 LTS` you can use the bootstrap scripts provided by `rbenv-installer`:

     rbenv bootstrap-ubuntu-10-04